 One thing you need to be aware of is that depending on your destination and choice of airline a connection may be required.
-We personally don’t find this an issue – again, it’s just part of the adventure when you are saving hundreds of dollars on the ticket.
+We don’t find this an issue – again; it’s just part of the adventure when you are saving hundreds of dollars on the ticket.

-Another thing is that average wait time in Toronto to check-in and go through customs is about 2 hours!
-Yet each time we’ve flown out of Buffalo, the line-ups at check-in and customs have practically been non-existent.
-It’s always been really fast in comparison.
+Another thing is that average wait time in Toronto to check-in and pass through customs is about 2 hours!
+Each time we’ve flown out of Buffalo, the line-ups at check-in and customs have practically been non-existent.
+It’s always been fast in comparison.

-Also, be aware that Buffalo has 2 airports – Buffalo Niagara International Airport and Niagara Falls International Airport.
-So make sure when you map the drive that you map it to the correct place.
+Also, be aware that Buffalo has two airports – Buffalo Niagara International Airport and Niagara Falls International Airport.
+So make sure when you map the drive that you select the correct place.